Officials identify 4 people who died in Amtrak derailment - KESQ

 The truck driver, 54-year-old Billy Barton II, of Brookfield, Missouri, died in Monday’s collision, the Chariton County coroner said.

 Two train passengers — Rochelle Cook, 58, and Kim Holsapple, 56, both of DeSoto, Kansas, died at the scene.
-A third passenger 82-year-old Binh Pham, of Kansas City, Missouri, died Tuesday at a hospital.
+A third passenger, 82-year-old Binh Phan, of Kansas City, Missouri, died Tuesday at a hospital.

 The Missouri Highway Patrol said up to 150 people also were injured in the collision at a railroad crossing, which had no lights or other signals.